MohitChattlani/Hello-world/README.md

 # Hello-world
-my first repository to get started
+my first repository to get myself started
+I like to watch sci-fi movies